ibm-cloud-docs/ContinuousDelivery/git_toolchains.md

 * The resource group or organization to create the toolchain in.
 Click the link to switch between selecting resource groups and orgs.
 If you want to use a different resource group or org, select it from the list of available resource groups or orgs.
 * The provider for your source repository, such as GitHub or GitLab.
 If you want to use a different source provider, select it from the list of available repos.

-   Resource groups are available in the Dallas, Washington, Toronto, London, Frankfurt, Sydney, Osaka, and Tokyo regions.
+   Resource groups are available in the Dallas, Washington, Toronto, Sao Paulo, London, Frankfurt, Sydney, Osaka, and Tokyo regions.
 Cloud Foundry orgs are supported in the Dallas, London, and Frankfurt regions.
 Because Cloud Foundry orgs are deprecated, it is recommended that you use resource groups instead.
    {: important}

 1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
 For more information about configuring the tool integrations, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations).